Burugux/library-api/README.md

 In addition to managing books this application can also help manage/maintain author details,genres and book titles in different languages

+## Quick start
-The application can be accesed at https://limitless-spire-67788.herokuapp.com/
+The application can be accesed at https://limitless-spire-67788.herokuapp.com/ .
+For the purposes of testing the following credentials can be used to login and play around with the application

+* username: tester
+* password: testerpassword

 ## Project models
 ![UML](https://raw.githubusercontent.com/Burugux/library-api/main/library_model_uml.png)